 Level | Blood test result |

-A person can talk to their doctor to get a better understanding of what their blood test results mean.
+A person can talk with their doctor to get a better understanding of what their blood test results mean.

-According to the U.S. Department of Agriculture, vitamin D helps the body absorb calcium and phosphorus, both vital minerals for building strong bones.
+According to the U.S. Department of Agriculture, vitamin D helps to promote and improve bone health.

 Without adequate vitamin D, a person may develop soft, weak, or brittle bones.
 This